bchiang7/v4/content/jobs/Bitdefender/index.md

 - Documentation of actions taken for audit, regulatory and legal purposes within approved event tracking system;
 - Provide Antivirus & Malware protection application administration and management;
 - Write security assessment reports;
-- Actively contribute to all ongoing and new internal projects.